tromp/tromp.github.io/_posts/2024-04-15-gaming-the-coordinates.md

 That makes it even more natural to use these 19 positions as coordinates, with adjacent rows or columns marked by adjacent markers, just as with traditional coordinate systems.

+Note that the row coordinates are positions in a game played on a vertically flipped triangle.
+This makes it easier to name the points on the board, as the two coordinates align into a slanted 2x3 grid.

 [1] [Sensei's Library](https://senseis.xmp.net/?Coordinates)

 [2] [The Logical rules of Go](https://tromp.github.io/go.html)